emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 absolutely the easiest and most common way for a person to grow after you've hired them.

-Since the temptation for interviewers is to ask about thier favorite deeply technical topic, we need to give them other things to talk about.
-They need a list of interview topics that matter to us as a company.
+Since the temptation for interviewers is to ask about their favorite deeply technical topic, we need to give them other things to talk about.
 So we developed a set of rubrics.
-A rubric is just a means of scoring how well a candidate did.
-For each interview, we have a list of points that we'd like to see evaluated in a candidate.
+A rubric is just a point we've written down that we'd like to evaluate the candidate on.
+The goal is to help us be more objective (and consistent!) by writing down (and agreeing on) the things that we'd like to evaluate.
 For example:

-* Given a few lines of code that we want to extract into a method, can the candidate identify the parameters that the method needs?
+> Given a few lines of code that we want to extract into a method, can the candidate identify the parameters that the method needs?

 This is a relatively easy thing to slip in while pairing, and it's easy to mark as either a "Yes they can", or "No they can't" in your notes.